Mass Communication Track

 In addition to required coursework, every SJMC professional journalism student should have familiarity with basic technology skills behind today’s media platforms, including blogging software, audio slideshows, and video.
 Instructors of basic reporting courses will encourage multiplatform storytelling through assignments, in-class instruction, and direction to outside resources.
 Students should discuss with faculty mentors the best way to acquire technological literacy.

-If you plan to do a theme for your supporting coursework requirement, please fill out the form here.
+If you plan to do a theme for your supporting coursework requirement, please fill out the approval form.